-Follow the instructions below to whip up a quick pencil case in time for the kids to go back to school, or to store your own stationery in.
+Follow the instructions below to whip up this quick pencil case project in time for the kids to go back to school, or to store your own stationery in.
 You can make it using jersey or quilting cotton to sew a unique pencil case.
 This project was provided by Vlieseline, manufactuers of quality waddings, interfacings and interlinings.

 Cut 9 inch squares of your exterior fabric, lining, interfacing and wadding.